GH3927/Facial-emotion/README.md

 # Facial-emotion

-This project is performed with human face data provided by Nota(https://nota.ai/)
+This project was performed with human face data provided by Nota(https://nota.ai/)

 ## Model
 Face detection has already been studied by many people.